Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/build-troubleshoot.typ

       - 48-tooth gears
       - 3.25” Omni wheels
       - 3.25” Traction wheels
-      - The rest of the materials can be found in the toolbox ],
+      - The rest of the materials can be found in the toolbox.
+    ],
     [
       === Assembly